virtalis/AttributeUtils/README.md

 | key2 | value2 |

 Notes:
 - This function will create a new metanode if none exists for the attribute table of the size required to contain `data`
+- This function will print a warning and fail to create the node if given more than 125 rows of data
 - All keys and values in `data` will be converted to strings using `tostring`
 - Because the input to this is consistent with the format returned by [getAllAttributes](#getallattributes) it's recommended to use this function instead of [createAttributeTableFromArray](#createattributetablefromarray)

 ### createAttributeTableFromArray